 I love Poke Bowls!!
 Poke is pronounced poh-keh and the word means to cut in Hawaiian.
 All the ingredients are cut in eatable portions and include raw fish marinated in soy sauce.
 I order a Poke Bowl now and then for lunch, but now it was time again to prepare one myself for dinner.
 Poke Bowls are healthy, delicious and very easy to prepare.
 You can make them in all different combinations, so choose what you like and add it to your bowl!
 Make sure you create some colors in the bowl, the eyes want something too!!!
+Check this Poke Bowl food blog and others for more information and inspirations!

 I went to the Oriental Supermarket to get all the ingredients except the fresh fish, but at the normal supermarket you can get most of the ingredients too nowadays.